Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 Look into these customers’ journeys with your company to see what worked.

-A unique selling proposition (USP) makes your business stand out.
-It’s a statement that differentiates your products and brand from the competition by speaking directly to the problems you solve.
+A unique selling proposition (USP) is a statement that differentiates your products and brand from the competition by speaking directly to the problems you solve.

 It’s not just a tagline on your website.
 It’s the backbone of all your communications, including branding, marketing, PR, customer service and sales conversations.